Vettah

-Vettah (English: Hunt) is a 2016 Indian Malayalam-language psychological crime mystery thriller film directed and co-produced by Rajesh Pillai.
+Vettah (English: Hunt) is a 2016 Indian Malayalam-language psychological crime thriller film directed and co-produced by Rajesh Pillai.
 The film stars Kunchacko Boban, Indrajith Sukumaran, Manju Warrier and Sandhya.
 The script was written by Arunlal Ramachandran.
 Anishlal R. S. handles the cinematography.
 The director, Rajesh Pillai, died on 27 February 2016, the day after the film was released.

 Plot

-Commissioner Sreebala (Manju Warrier) and Assistant Commissioner Xylex Abraham (Indrajith Sukumaran) are tasked with investigating the disappearance of actress Uma Sathyamoorthi (Sanusha).
-The investigation leads to them arresting Melvin (Kunchacko Boban), who was a classmate of Uma.
-During the interrogation, Melvin confesses to murdering his wife Sherin (Sandhya) and covering it up as a drug-induced suicide to take revenge on her for cheating on him.
+Commissioner Sreebala and Assistant Commissioner Xylex Abraham are tasked with investigating the disappearance of actress Uma Sathyamoorthi.
+The investigation leads to them arresting Melvin, who was a classmate of Uma.
+During the interrogation, Melvin confesses to murdering his wife Sherin and covering it up as a drug-induced suicide to take revenge on her for cheating on him.
 The man she had been having an affair with was Uma's boyfriend, and Melvin had planned their kidnapping and subsequent murder.
 However, he refuses to reveal where he had dumped their bodies.

-Since they cannot make much progress in the case, Sreebala (Manju Warrier) and Xylex are pulled off the investigation, but not before Melvin plants seeds of doubt in the minds of both.
+Since they cannot make much progress in the case, Sreebala and Xylex are pulled off the investigation, but not before Melvin plants seeds of doubt in the minds of both.
 Sreebala comes across signs of foulplay in her father's accident, which left him in a vegetative state.
 She suspects Xylex had some part in the accident, and becomes wary of him.
 Meanwhile, Xylex grows increasingly suspicious of his wife.
 He secretly follows her around, and seeing her frequently with the same man confirms his suspicion.
 Subsequently, he kills the man and makes it look like an accident, echoing Melvin's own crime.

 Melvin agrees to give up the location of his victims' corpses but insists that only Sreebala and Xylex accompany him to the spot.
 But when they get there, Uma and her boyfriend are well and alive.
 The investigation team concludes that Melvin had become deranged and paranoid following his wife's suicide.
 The case is wrapped up and Melvin is turned over to psychiatric care.
-Xylex learns that the man he had murdered – Rony (Deepak Parambol) and his wife had been helping Xylex's wife arrange for an adoption, keeping it as a surprise for him.
+Xylex learns that the man he had murdered – Rony and his wife had been helping Xylex's wife arrange for an adoption, keeping it as a surprise for him.
 Xylex's involvement in the murder becomes known to Sreebala when she receives a videotape of the accident.